Stock Market Trading Hours: What Time Is the Stock Market Open Today?

 While some minor exchanges and select futures markets operate during the weekend, there are no regular trading hours for stocks on Saturdays or Sundays.

-If you do see news on a Sunday night indicating that stock futures are down, that's because most futures contracts (including equity futures but also commodities such as oil and agricultural products and other investments) begin trading Sunday night on the major exchanges.
+If you see news on a Sunday night indicating that stock futures are down, that's because most futures contracts (including equity futures but also commodities such as oil and agricultural products and other investments) begin trading Sunday night on the major exchanges.

 When does the market open for international stocks?

-If you're looking to trade global markets and international stocks in real time, you'll need to grab an evening pot of coffee first, depending on what country you're following.
+If you're looking to trade global markets and international stocks in real time, you'll need to grab an evening pot of coffee first, depending on which country you're following.

 Here are the trading times for some of the largest global stock exchanges.
 All times represent regular trading hours Monday through Friday and are listed in Eastern time.